 God Is In The TV Zine.

-Aukai was born of his desire to create music that could work in tandem with film, video, theater and the visual arts.
-The compositions on the album also grew out of Sieber’s love affair with the ronrocco, a plucked string instrument from Argentina that Sieber first discovered through the music of film composer Gustavo Santaolalla (Babel, Brokeback Mountain).
+Aukai was born of composer/instrumentalist Markus Sieber’s desire to create music that could work in tandem with film, video, theatre and the visual arts.
+2018 sees the release of his latest album ‘Branches Of Sun’.
+The compositions on the album also grew out of Sieber’s love affair with the ‘Ronroco’, a plucked string instrument from Argentina.